nicholas-owen/rdm-calendar/data/README.md

-# Research Data Management Calendar
+# Events Calendar

-Welcome to the RDM Calendar, a curated list of conferences and events relevant to the Research Data Management (RDM) community.
+Welcome to the Events Calendar, a curated list of conferences and events relevant to the digital research technology professional (dRTP) community.

 ## Purpose